SodiqOgundairo/Astract9InterviewOne/README.md

-# Astract9InterviewOne
+# upDate
-A single landing page created with ReacJS, Bootstrap CSS for the purpose of interview for the post of a Front End Developer at Astract9
+An application written with ReactJS, Tailwind CSS

+Get your latest movie updates and All forms of news as you want it.